opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

 You've successfully run the code in your study, but at the moment it just creates a nearly-empty output file.
 Now we'll add some code to do something slightly more interesting.

-### Visual Studio Code as a code editor

-When writing code in the OpenSAFELY framework, a code editor will help.
-The steps here use Visual Studio Code.
-GitHub users already use Visual Studio Code by default in a GitHub codespace.

-Visual Studio Code is also available free of charge for Windows, macOS and Linux.
-If you are working on your own computer and **not** in GitHub, and are already comfortable using another code editor, then that editor will be suitable.

-Here we'll only use Visual Studio Code for the examples.
-There are several [short videos and written guides](https://code.visualstudio.com/docs#first-steps) elsewhere on how to use more of Visual Studio Code's features.

-**By default, the Visual Studio Code configuration we provide will automatically save the edits to files that you make.**

-=== "Web browser (online)"

-    There's nothing to do here!
-When you open a GitHub codespace, Visual Studio Code is ready to use as the default editor and has your research repository opened.

-=== "Windows (local)"

-    Download and install [Visual Studio
-    Code](https://code.visualstudio.com/download).
-Then start Visual
-    Studio Code and use the menu to open your research repository (**File > Open Folder...**)

 ### Add an `age` column

 1. The "Explorer" on the left hand side lists the files and folders in